Solutions of Second Order Schr\"odinger Wave Equations Near Static Black Holes and Strong Singularities of the Potentials: Finite Propagation Speed of Solutions of the Schr o dindger Wave Equation. Essential Self-Adjointness of the Schr o dinger Operator.

 \section{Finite Propagation Speed of Solutions of the Schr{\"o}dindger Wave Equation.
 Essential Self-Adjointness of the Schr{\"o}dinger Operator.}

-We have defined the classes~\eqref{dfn:solutions-class} and~\eqref{dfn:solutions-class-type2} of solutions $\mU$ of the mixed problems~\eqref{eqn:hyperbolic-equation} and~\eqref{eqn:mixed-problem-type2}, and we have proved their existence and uniqueness in the domains of dependence defined in the Theorems~\ref{thm:domain-dependence} and~\ref{thm:domain-dependence-type2}.
-Note that the domains of dependence were defined in possibly small neighborhoods of either regular or singular points and for the entire neighborhoods of infinity.
-Our aim is to extend the results of previous Sections to the entire $M$.
+We defined classes~\eqref{dfn:solutions-class} and~\eqref{dfn:solutions-class-type2} of solutions $\mU$ of the mixed problems~\eqref{eqn:hyperbolic-equation} and~\eqref{eqn:mixed-problem-type2}, and we proved their existence and uniqueness in the domains of dependence defined in Theorems~\ref{thm:domain-dependence} and~\ref{thm:domain-dependence-type2}.
+Note that these domains are defined in possibly small neighborhoods of either regular or singular points and for the entire neighborhoods of infinity.
+Our aim is to extend the results of the previous sections to the entire $M$.

 Consider the minimal operator $H_{0}$ defined by the expression in~\eqref{eqn:schrodinger} with the domain $D(H_{0}) = \{u \in L^{2}(M): u \in W_{0}^{1,2}(M), \Vp^{1/2}u, \qm^{1/2}u \in L^{2}(M)\}$.